oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Organisational unit filtering | Configured | To target only the required identities for synchronisation.
 Whole directory synchronisations are not recommended.
 Single Sign On | Configured | Single Sign-on.
 Staging Server | Configured | Best practice dictates a secondary staging server be in place to be used in disaster recovery scenarios.
-Password writeback | Agency decision | Password writeback enables additional capabilities such as [Leaked Password Detection](https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/concept-identity-protection-risks#password-hash-synchronization), however, it requires hashed passwords to be synchronised from on-premises AD DS to Azure AD.
+Password writeback | Organisation decision | Password writeback enables additional capabilities such as [Leaked Password Detection](https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/concept-identity-protection-risks#password-hash-synchronization), however, it requires hashed passwords to be synchronised from on-premises AD DS to Azure AD.
-Self Service Password Reset | Agency decision | The Self-Service Password Reset feature requires activation of password writeback in the AAD Connect configuration.
+Self Service Password Reset | Organisation decision | The Self-Service Password Reset feature requires activation of password writeback in the AAD Connect configuration.
 Azure AD App and attribute filtering | Configured | All Azure AD App and attribute filtering will be synchronised as recommended by Microsoft .
 Exchange Hybrid | Configured | Exchange will be used in a hybrid configuration with Exchange Online, therefore this setting is required to be set as Configured.
-Exchange Mail Public Folders | Not Configured | The Agency does not leverage Public folders currently, therefore this setting is not required.
+Exchange Mail Public Folders | Not Configured | The organisation does not leverage Public folders currently, therefore this setting is not required.
 Directory extension attribute synchronisation | Not Configured | Not required for this solution.

 AAD Connect configuration applicable to agencies leveraging a hybrid implementation.